-Because we are a new organization seeking to create a community, we are looking for fellows who will primarily be based in NYC.
-Fellows will be expected to spend time physically at the Institute in Manhattan — working, attending events, informal gatherings, hanging out.
-We expect that fellows will travel to conferences as a part of their professional lives, but being primarily in NYC is an absolute must; building a community means that, at least for the first year or three of the program, people share bread together on a regular basis.
+Because we are a young organization working to create a community, we are looking for fellows who will be based primarily in NYC.
+Fellows will be expected to spend time physically at D&S — working, attending events, informal gatherings, hanging out.
+We expect that fellows will travel as a part of their professional lives, but being primarily in NYC is an absolute must; building a community means that people share bread together on a regular basis.

 What is the stipend?

-The application calls for a one-page resource discussion precisely because we want applicants to articulate what resources need to be successful including stipend, project support, computing, space, connections, etc. We are not trying to be difficult, but we do see this as a large resource jigsaw puzzle and want applicants’ help in articulating what resources they need and helping us imagine how we can work with fellows to put all of the pieces together.
+The application calls for a resource discussion precisely because we want applicants to articulate what resources they need to be successful.
+We see this as a large resource jigsaw puzzle and want applicants’ help in articulating what resources they need and helping us imagine how we can work with fellows to put all of the pieces together.

-Our goal is really to figure out how to make as much interesting work happen and have as great of an impact as possible.
-This is not a fellowship for those who are simply looking to draw a stipend for the year and not engage with others.
+Our goal is to figure out how to make as much interesting work happen and have as great of an impact as possible.
+Please note that this is not a fellowship for those who are simply looking to draw a stipend for the year and not engage with others.
 It’s a place to help support projects that wouldn’t otherwise happen and build connections that will enhance everyone’s work.
 As you think about your resource needs, think about what it would take for you to make a difference and do work that changes the world.

 Can I work on my thesis/dissertation/book?